 Much like the national campaign No Kid Hungry®, there are many students at colleges throughout the United States that are barely getting by, some putting their nourishment behind paying for college and all of the expenses that go along with college; tuition, books, rent, utilities, to name a few.
 The USDA average monthly cost of food for a college-age student for a moderate-cost food plan, following the recommended Food plans, is $223.55.

-Many students who are struggling just to keep up with the cost of college even while working and getting loans, often feel uncomfortable saying anything about struggling to maintain a balanced diet.
+Students who are struggling just to keep up with the cost of college even while working and getting loans, often feel uncomfortable saying anything about struggling to maintain a balanced diet.
 As a college student who relied on school loans, I would often make light of this, kidding around and saying my meals consisted of ramen noodles.
 But knowing the importance a healthy diet plays on one’s health, sleep patterns, stress, capacity to think and be strong mentally and physically, it is not a joking manner.
 And students should not have to make a choice between buying textbooks and buying groceries.
 We need to give it more thought.

 If you know of a student that needs this resource, you should absolutely share this information.
 They are very discreet about respecting the privacy of those that are in need, whether temporarily or long-term.